AxelDmt/itowns_project/README.md

 ./citygml-to-3dtiles.sh
 ```

-If everythings runs the right way (and enter ‘21’ or ‘12’) you should see this :
+If everything runs the right way (and enter ‘21’ or ‘12’) you should see this :

 ```bash
 ######################################################################################